-There might be favourable taxation rules applying to students coming from the following countries: China, the Faroe islands, Greenland, Iceland, Indonesia, Israel, Morocco, Pakistan, the Philippines, Romania, Thailand, Trinidad and Tobago, Tunisia, Turkey, the Ukraine, Venezuela, Vietnam, and Zambia.
+There might be favourable taxation rules applying to students coming from the following countries: China, the Faroe Islands, Greenland, Iceland, Indonesia, Israel, Morocco, Pakistan, the Philippines, Romania, Thailand, Trinidad and Tobago, Tunisia, Turkey, Ukraine, Venezuela, Vietnam, and Zambia.

 Please contact SKAT for further information.
 You might refer to ”dobbeltbeskatningsaftalerne”.